AntonioRedondo/antonioredondo.com/README.md

         }
     }

-In order to avoid deep nesting and to foster simple element hirerchies, if an element hosts another element, on the CSS the element child won't appear as child but as sibling.
+In order to avoid deep nesting and to foster simple element hierarchies, if an element hosts another element, on the CSS the element child won't appear as child but as sibling.
 That is:

     <div class="block block--big">
         <div class="block__element-1">